Manor College

-Manor College is a private Catholic college in Abington, Pennsylvania, United States.
-It has an enrollment of 599.
+Manor College is a private, Ukrainian Catholic college in Abington, Pennsylvania.

 History

-Manor College was founded in 1947 by the Byzantine Ukrainian Sisters of Saint Basil the Great, led by Mother Helena Emilia Langevych, OSBM.
+Manor College was founded in 1947 by the Byzantine Ukrainian Catholic sisters of Saint Basil the Great, led by Mother Helena Emilia Langevych, OSBM.
 It is located in Jenkintown, Pennsylvania, a suburb of Philadelphia.
 In 1959, Manor College was chartered and incorporated in the Commonwealth of Pennsylvania.
 The college was approved by the State Council of Education Department of Instruction on June 17, 1964.
 The legal governing body of Manor College is the 21-member board of trustees, which includes lay men and women from the business and professional communities and religious Sisters of the Order of Saint Basil the Great.

-The college froze tuition increases from 2016 to 2017.